Seminar program - IN OTHER WOR(L)DS

 a) Digital platforms for learning languages - Katri Koivula and Niillas Holmberg tell about their awarded initiative Say it in Saami which leads to joint conversation about digital possibilities in learning languages.
 Moderator: Helga West

 b) Processes of edition and publishing in non-dominant languages - Is there space and future for Nordic editorials in non-dominant languages?
-Abbas Shokti, Norway and Kiamars Baghbani, Finland.
+Abbas Shokri, Norway and Kiamars Baghbani, Finland.
 Moderator: Outi Korhonen

 c) Multilingualism in libraries and reading promotion for children, youth and families in multilingual contexts – What can we learn from other Nordic libraries?
 Representatives from multilingual libraries from Finland and other Nordic countries.
 Marit Vestlie, Riitta Hämäläinen, Eeva Pilviö, Newzad Hirori.
 Moderator: Ylva Larsdotter

 16:40-17:00 Concluding remarks

 The seminar is free of charge and includes lunch and coffee.